hieumt24/Library-Management/README.md

-# Library-Management

-    Using Clean Architecture
+# Clean Architecture Library-Management

+    If you find this project useful, please give it a star.
+Thanks! ⭐

+## Getting Started

-## Backend
+### Backend

     -ASP.NET Core Web Api 8
         + Use EF Core for database operations